 An honest account of working part time as a Software Engineer at Glean

 Meet Jo.
 Part time Software Engineer.
 Full time Mum.
-Here's what daily life looks like balancing both looks like.5 min read Published: 18 Apr 2023
+Here's what daily life looks like balancing both.5 min read Published: 18 Apr 2023

 So, I work 3 days a week as a Software Engineer at Glean.

 I previously worked full time for 10 years.
 However, after having my first child, I knew I wanted to be part time.
 I did not want to lose my new role as the primary carer for my family but I also wanted to stay up-to-date within the software world.

 Considering the number of programming roles advertised, it was slim pickings for anyone wanting to work part time.
 And in an age of flexible working and equal opportunities, it seems so old fashioned from a supposedly modern industry.

 Hooray!
 I found Glean and started working for 3 days a week 🎉

 2 years on, complete with a second child, I am pretty sure that if I was working FT, the house would be a giant ball of chaos!
 Hats off to those parents where everyone is FT.